INNVTV/Stripe-Webhook/README.md

 # Stripe Webhook
-A template for developing Stripe webhooks to take actions on your data based on Stripe events
+A template for developing Stripe webhooks to take actions on your customer data based on Stripe events